qiedebeiai/socket.core/README.md

 ﻿socket.core
 ===
-This is a socket framework written based on C # standard2.0, the interface design is simple, separate thread operation, does not affect the caller.
-Can be used in the net Framework 4.x.x / standard assembly, in the window (IOCP) / linux normal operation.
+This is a socket framework based on C # net standard2.0 write, can be used for .NET Framework / dotnet core assembly, can run in window (IOCP) / linux (epoll) .Use asynchronous connection, asynchronous send, asynchronous receive, Performance burst tables, and pass the stress test.
 ---

 下面有中文文档